VanderPloegR1/companion/Module-Development.md

     2.5.
 Feedbacks
  3. The code behind all that stuff

-### Module internal stuff, initialisation, housekeeping...
+### Module internal stuff, initialization, housekeeping...

 When the user adds a new instance Companion looks in your module's main JavaScript file and executes the function `instance(system, id, config)`.
 Within that function the module gets constructed by calling `instance_skel.apply(this, arguments);` (you need to require '../../instance_skel').
 During construction instance_skel calls `instance.prototype.init` where all your initialization code should go.